jdold07/codewars-kata-archive-creator/README.md

 ## **Where am I up to?**

-So, it's _functional_ 🥳 and I think it now does most everything I need it to do.
+So, it's _functional_ 🥳 and I think it now does almost everything I need it to do.
 However, there are still several tweaks I know I'd like to make.
 The main things I'm aware of are:

 1. ✅ ~~Currently, when grabbing solutions from the profile page, it only reads the first page of the infinite scroll.
 I just haven't needed anything more than this, so I haven't done it.
-As I update it frequently, I don't need solutions beyond the first page, as the list is sorted most recent to oldest.
+As I update it frequently, I don't need solutions beyond the first page, as the list is sorted from most recent to oldest.
 For a bulk import, this would not be sufficient, and you would want to be able to collect all solutions.~~ 🥳 This has now been added!
 Including a config option flag to get all or only the first page.
-2. ✅ ~~While looping what needs updating, it currently calls ~~to make the root kata folder and~~ the markdown description for each completed language of a given Kata.
+2. ✅ ~~While looping what needs updating, it currently calls ~~to make the root Kata folder and~~ the markdown description for each completed language of a given Kata.
 I want to modify this to remove the unnecessary rewrite.~~ 🥳 This has been completed now... _I think_.
-3. ✅ ~~Finish commenting all the code to it's explicit as to what everything is doing (preferably before I have to work it out again 😫)~~ 🥳 This has been completed now... _I think_.
+3. ✅ ~~Finish commenting all the code so it's explicit as to what everything is doing (preferably before I have to work it out again 😫)~~ 🥳 This has been completed now... _I think_.
-4. ✅ ~~Create all the types properly to eliminate the tons of any's that I'm currently using 😜~~ 🥳 This has been completed now... _I think_.
+4. ✅ ~~Create all the types properly to eliminate the tons of _any_'s that I'm currently using 😜~~ 🥳 This has been completed now... _I think_.
 5. Currently only capable of handling languages I've completed Katas in on [Codewars.com](https://www.codewars.com).
 I would like to extend the app to handle additional languages.
-6. Add to this readme or other similar documentation in regard to installation, configuration and running the app.
+6. Add to this readme or other similar documentation regarding installation, configuration and running the app.
-7. Currently the app uses the session ID cookie to access the user profile and tests for Kata the user has completed.
+7. Currently, the app uses the session ID cookie to access the user profile and tests for Kata the user has completed.
 This is a bit of pain, as it requires grabbing that from Dev Tools to add to the config.
 I'd like to try and find a more elegant solution to handling authentication.
-8. I'm sure there are other things, but the escape me right now
+8. I'm sure there are other things, but they escape me right now

 But, for the time being, it works!
 So I'll see where it goes from here.